AzureCosmosDB/iot-solution-accelerator/Quickstart.md

         var consignment = document.Resource;
     ```

     Since we have the Consignment ID, we can use the `ReadItemAsync` method to retrieve a single Consignment record.
 Here we also pass the partition key to minimize fan-out.
-Within a Cosmos DB container, a document's unique ID is a combination of the `id` field and the partition key value.
+Within an Azure Cosmos DB container, a document's unique ID is a combination of the `id` field and the partition key value.

 7. Scroll down a little further in the same method to find the following code block: